Sign In

 Why is it a problem?

-Japanese Knotweed does not originate in the UK; it does not compete fairly with our native species and is able to spread unchecked.
+Japanese Knotweed does not originate in the UK.
+It does not compete fairly with our native species and is able to spread unchecked.

 Although Japanese Knotweed is not toxic to humans, animals, or other plants, it offers a poor habitat for native insects, birds and mammals.